There is a lot of speculation about how machine learning and artificial intelligence could take creative jobs away from people.

 Jack Kerouac is one of the best writers in history, but his writing is often grammatically incorrect and very unorthodox.
 If a machine was to judge the quality of his writing, it would be rated very poorly.

-Very well known copywriting also looks bad to computers:
+Very well-known slogans also look bad to computers:

 Computers will never come up with this type of copywriting.
 They have nothing to do with computers, food, or sports.